Archaeological Research Facility

 Kinesiology and Health Science Building 115

 The Center for the Promotion of Healthy Lifestyles and Obesity Prevention, housed in the College of Health and Human Development, promotes interdisciplinary research and community outreach in areas related to health and weight management.
 The center facilitates interaction among multiple entities concerned with the rise in obesity, including university faculty, schools, community agencies and policymakers.
-Specifically, the center’s threefold mission is: 1) to work with schools and other community agencies to develop and test model health promotion programs and interventions, 2) to assess and evaluate existing programs and policies, and 3) to identify theoretical models and environments that can explain and influence behavior patterns across different high-risk groups.
+Specifically, the center’s threefold mission is to: 1) work with schools and other community agencies to develop and test model health promotion programs and interventions; 2) assess and evaluate existing programs and policies; and 3) identify theoretical models and environments that can explain and influence behavior patterns across different high-risk groups.
 As such, the mission and goals of the center reflect the needs of the community by providing education and outreach to families regarding healthy lifestyles and prevention of obesity.

 Decision Research Center

 Mihaylo Hall 4193

 The Decision Research Center in the Department of Information Systems and Decision Sciences, established in 1986, supports research and instructional activities of faculty related to individual, group, organizational and societal decision making.
 The center also acts as a hub for interdisciplinary collaboration in the decision sciences by bringing together faculty and students from different departments, who share a common goal of enhancing our scientific understanding of decision making.
 Research conducted in the center investigates: 1) quantitative methods for behavioral research (including statistical modeling and machine learning); 2) basic psychological laws of judgment and decision-making under conditions of risk, uncertainty and ambiguity; 3) adaptive experimental designs; and 4) other economic behavior.

 Kinesiology and Health Science Building 001